College of Humanities & Behavioral Sciences

 Examination of the specific data, techniques, and application of tactical crime analysis as they relate to repeat criminal intelligence analysis, repeat incident analysis, crime pattern identification, and dissemination of results.

-CRJU 406: Strategic and Administrative Crime Analysis (Lab): 4 credits
+CRJU 406: Strategic Crime Analysis and Criminal Intelligence (Lab): 4 credits

 Examination of the specific data, techniques, and application of strategic and administrative crime analysis as they relate to problem analysis, long-term quantitative trend and spatial analysis, and crime analysis for accountability.

-CRJU 460: Crime Analysis Capstone Project: 3 credits
+CRJU 460: Crime Analysis and Criminal Intelligence Capstone: 3 credits

 Students complete their own crime analysis project from data acquisition to presentation of findings.
 Students also critically examine current crime analysis products and techniques to be prepared for a career in crime analysis.